dwarvesf/playground/blockchain/DeFi/DeFi Application.md

 - [Nuo Network]

 ## Decentralized Exchange
-[[Decentralized Exchange]] allow users to swap their assets without having to transfer custody of the underlying collateral
+[[¶ Decentralized Exchange]] allow users to swap their assets without having to transfer custody of the underlying collateral
 - [0x Protocol]
 - [1inch]
 - [Bancor]